openedx/edx-documentation/en_us/shared/students/SFD_prerequisites.rst

 .. image:: ../../shared/students/Images/PrereqAboutPage.png
   :width: 500
-  :alt: A course About page with prerequisite course information circled
+  :alt: A course About page with prerequisite course information circled.

 It is possible to enroll in the course even if you haven't taken the prerequisite course.
 When you enroll in the course, the course appears on your Student Dashboard.
-However, you cannot click or select the course to access the course content.
+However, you cannot select the course to access the course content.
 Below the name of the course, you can see the name of the prerequisite course, as well as a link to that course.

 .. image:: ../../shared/students/Images/Prereq_StudentDashboard.png
   :width: 500
   :alt: The Student Dashboard with an available course and a course that is
-      unavailable because it has a prerequisite
+      unavailable because it has a prerequisite.

 When you select the link, the About page for the prerequisite course opens.
 You can then enroll in the prerequisite course.

 After you successfully complete the prerequisite course, the other course becomes available on your dashboard, just like other edX courses.
-You can then click or select the course to access any available materials.
+You can then select the course to access any available materials.

 .. _Entrance Exam: